Some Thoughts on Friendship in the Digital Age

 However, what about all the other people in your life, who fall in the cracks in between?
 Is having known someone forever a good reason to keep spending time with them… even if you don’t altogether understand or even like them that much anymore?
 Can you still make friends past the age of say, 25 and will those friendships be as rich as the ones that formed in your late teens to early twenties?

-Here’s what I think I’ve learned when it comes to forming and maintaining friendship (and knowing when to let go).
+Here’s what I think I’ve learned when it comes to forming and maintaining friendships in the digital age (and knowing when to let go).

 It’s important to know when a friendship has run its course